davidbarone/parser/README.md

 |*         |Rule modifier - 0 or more times        |
 |!         |Rule modifier - ignore result from ast |

+## Tokeniser
+The tokeniser uses regex expressions as rules.
+Any valid C# regex can be used.
+Note that every string token in your input must be defined as a lexer rule.
+There is no support for literal tokens defined in parser rules.
+All parser rules must reference either other parser rules, or lexer rules.

 ## Tree Generation and Rule Modifiers
 The result of the .Parse() method is an abstract syntax tree.
 The structure of the tree is generally designed to be close to the grammar. for example, given a grammar:
 ```